Daily Routine For The Newly Sober

 Rise & Shine Porcupine

-Establishing a set routine, upholding a sense of accountability, and practicing the self-discipline to actually carry it out every single day was a STRUGGLE for me, especially when I first got sober.
+Establishing a set routine, upholding a sense of accountability, and practicing self-discipline to actually carry it all out every day was a STRUGGLE for me, especially when I first got sober.

 Heidi pawlowski